-Division C is designed solely for 13 year old players (a player cannot be 14 on April 30 of the current year), but includes a special category of 12 year old players turning 13 between May 1 and July 31 of the current year.
-A 12 year that turns 13 between May 1 and Jul 31 of the current year may play on that Towns B Division Team only if they do not have a C Division team, otherwise the player is limited to the C Division Team.
+Division B includes a special category of 12 year old players turning 13 between May 1 and July 31 of the current year.
+A 12 year that turns 13 between May 1 and Jul 31 of the current year may play on that Towns B Division.

 NOTE: A player cannot be listed on more than one (1) roster in the same division.

 1.2 At the conclusion of the regular season games the Tournament of Champions playoff will be held and will be comprised of the top eight (8) teams in each division.

 2.1 The home team is responsible for the condition of the field.
 The field should be manicured and properly marked.